Jenell Coleman, MD, MPH

 Saumya Sao is a recent graduate of Duke University, where she earned her Bachelor's degree with distinction in Global Health and Gender Studies.
 Saumya conceptualized the Violet brand, built and manages the website, procures funding, founded and runs the YCAB, and manages the intern team.
 She also produces the Violet video series.
 Saumya hopes to spend her life improving equitable access to sexual and reproductive healthcare, and is so excited to be a part of Violet, which is doing exactly that for young people in Baltimore!

 Maclaine (she/her) is a senior at Johns Hopkins University pursuing a Bachelor’s degree in Public Health Studies with a minor in Women's Studies.
 She is part of Violet's first group of interns.
 Maclaine supports the research team on a variety of projects and supports Violet's effort to form partnerships with community-based organizations and schools in Maryland.
 She is also a clinic-based volunteer and Youth Advisory Board Facilitator.
 She is excited by the opportunity to work with the Violet Project to increase accessibility to sexual health resources and education in the Baltimore area for young people.
-After undergrad, she plans to pursue an MSPH in Population, Family and Reproductive Health at Johns Hopkins Bloomberg School of Public Health and become a pediatric surgeon.
+After undergrad, she will be pursuing an MSPH in Population, Family and Reproductive Health at Johns Hopkins Bloomberg School of Public Health and become a pediatric surgeon.

 Sadie (she/her) is a senior at Johns Hopkins University double-majoring in public health studies and natural sciences.
 Sadie is part of Violet's first group of interns, and supports a variety of Violet research projects.
 She is also a Youth Advisory Board Facilitator and helps creates educational infographics for the youth and for Violet clinic/school outreach.
 She joined Violet because she is passionate about improving the overall health of her communities.
 Sadie plans to pursue medical school after she graduates.